semantics/, contracts/, and query, it emits byte-identical SQL every time.

 No guessing

 Stage 2 and stage 3 share one rule: if there is more than one way to satisfy a query, the compiler refuses rather than picking one silently.
-It doesn’t matter that a join could be inferred; if the semantic model doesn’t say which one, the compiler asks instead of guessing.
+It doesn’t matter that a join could be inferred.
+If the semantic model doesn’t say which one, the compiler asks instead of guessing.
 A concrete case: a car-rental model whererentals joins locations twice (once as pickup, once as dropoff) and country is a declared dimension on both locations and customers.
 Asking for country without saying which one is ambiguous:

 candidates list is exact and actionable: pass one back to disambiguate, and the compiler joins precisely that path, nothing more:

 pickup join was added: customers and dropoff never appear in the SQL, because nothing in the query needed them.
-The same discipline applies one level up: when a join path itself has more than one valid route (AMBIGUOUS_JOIN_PATH), the compiler returns candidate routes and expects via to pick one; see Resolving ambiguous for both cases end to end.
+The same discipline applies one level up: when a join path itself has more than one valid route (AMBIGUOUS_JOIN_PATH), the compiler returns candidate routes and expects via to pick one.
+See Resolving ambiguous for both cases end to end.

 Fanout & additivity